microsoft/autogen/samples/apps/autogen-studio/README.md

 ![ARA](./docs/ara_stockprices.png)

-AutoGen Studio is an AutoGen-powered AI app (user interface) that can converse with you to help you accomplish tasks, write and execute code, run saved skills, create new skills (explicitly and by demonstration), and adapt in response to your interactions.
+AutoGen Studio is an AutoGen-powered AI app (user interface) to help you rapidly prototype AI agents, enhance them with skills, compose them into workflows and interact with them to accomplish tasks.
+It is built on top of the [AutoGen](https://microsoft.github.io/autogen) framework, which is a toolkit for building AI agents.

+Code for AutoGen Studio is on GitHub at [microsoft/autogen](https://github.com/microsoft/autogen/tree/main/samples/apps/autogen-studio)

-> Note: AutoGen Studio is meant to be an example/guide of how to build an AI app using the AutoGen framework.
+> **Note**: AutoGen Studio is meant to be an example/guide of how to build an AI app using the AutoGen framework.
 It is not meant to be a production-ready app.

 ### Capabilities / Roadmap

 Some of the capabilities supported by the app frontend include the following:

-- [x] Select from a list of agents (currently supports two agent workflows based on `UserProxyAgent` and `AssistantAgent`) and modify their configuration (e.g. temperature, model, agent system message, model etc).
+- [x] Build / Configure agents (currently supports two agent workflows based on `UserProxyAgent` and `AssistantAgent`), modify their configuration (e.g. skills, temperature, model, agent system message, model etc) and compose them into workflows.
-- [x] Chat with agents and specify tasks.
+- [x] Chat with agent works and specify tasks.
 - [x] View agent messages and output files in the UI from agent runs.
+- [x] Add interaction sessions to a gallery.
 - [ ] Support for more complex agent workflows (e.g. `GroupChat` workflows).
 - [ ] Improved user experience (e.g., streaming intermediate model output, better summarization of agent responses, etc).

 Project Structure:

 - _autogenstudio/_ code for the backend classes and web api (FastAPI)
-- _frontend/_ code for the webui, built with Gatsby and Tailwind
+- _frontend/_ code for the webui, built with Gatsby and TailwindCSS

 ### Installation